-In this article, we will look at how to install Kali Linux on android device (non-rooted).
+In this article, we will look at step by step instructions on how to install Kali Linux on android device (non-rooted).
 That opens a whole new world of possibilities that you can do with your smartphone.
 Instead of carrying your heavy laptop around, you can go with your phone and still perform penetration testing like you would with your Kali Desktop.
 Unfortunately, you might be limited to specific resources and capabilities.
 For example, performing a Reverse Engineering or Malware analysis with your phone won't be that smooth.
 However, tasks like social engineering can come in quite handy.
-With that in mind, let's dive in and get started.

 - An active internet connection